Implementation Guide

 }

-You have the option to receive Webhooks to your server to monitor Task status and get notified when the status of a Task changes.
+Webhooks to your server can help monitor and notify you of Task status changes.
 Use link_id or task_id to match the webhook events with Link connections.

 {